 Big players like Facebook, YouTube, and Twitch have implemented copyright policies to protect authors’ original works while also lessening their own risk.

-One example of the crackdown on content is a new strike-based system.
-Videos that were OK to stream a few months ago are now being flagged.
-Some are even being stripped of audio or completely removed before the broadcast has ended.
-Here is one support ticket we are starting to see more and more:
+As these platforms crackdown on copyright infringement, videos that were once OK to stream are now being flagged.
+Some videos are even being stripped of audio or completely removed before the broadcast has ended.

 Here are a few examples:

 - Your livestream features or plays clips from a movie or video during the live broadcast.

 - Your livestream features a prerecorded song that you don’t own the right to.